 It’s an insurance policy that covers portable devices against things like accidental damage, liquid damage, loss and theft.
 The types of gadgets you can insure include:

 If you just need cover for your mobile phone, a dedicated mobile phone insurance policy may offer more protection.

-Most policies cover your gadgets against:
+Most policies protect your gadgets and phones against:

 If your device needs replacing due to accidental damage or theft, it’s usually replaced with a refurbished device of the same or similar age and specification.